Health Information and Tools > Patient Care Handouts > Iron Deficiency Anemia: Care Instructions

 • Do not take antacids or drink milk or anything with caffeine within 2 hours of when you take your iron.
 They can keep your body from absorbing the iron well.

-• Vitamin C helps your body absorb iron.
-You may want to take iron pills with a glass of orange juice or some other food high in vitamin C.
+• Vitamin C may help your body absorb iron.
+Some people take iron pills with a glass of orange juice or some other food high in vitamin C.

 • Iron pills may cause stomach problems.
 These include heartburn, nausea, diarrhea, constipation, and cramps.
 It can help to drink plenty of fluids and include fruits, vegetables, and fibre in your diet.